danielfrg/jupyter-flex/docs/index.md

-# Jupyter-flex: Easy interactive dashboards for Jupyter
+# Jupyter-flex: Dashboards for Jupyter

-Use Jupyter Notebooks to quickly create interactive dashboards.
+Build dashboard using Jupyter Notebooks.

 -   Use Markdown headers and Jupyter Notebook cell tags to define the dashboard components
 -   Flexible and easy way to specify row and column based layouts